 For example, if a driver rents your car for the offer price of $200 per week.
 The total cost to the driver is $290 ($70 for insurance and $50 HyreCar fee).
 Your 1099-MISC will show $290 and your dashboard will show $170.
 The difference between the total listed on your form 1099-Misc and your dashboard consists of fees and insurance which may be considered Operating Expenses and itemized on your 2016 Tax Return.*

 Q: “Why does my HyreCar dashboard payment total differ from the amount I received in my bank account?”

 A: Your dashboard is simply a list of your past rentals.
 It does not include ancillary payments (tickets, tolls, excess mileage, insurance claims, manual rental transactions, etc).
 These ancillary payments may be itemized as Operating Expenses on your Tax Return.*

-* disclaimer: HyreCar does not provide tax filing advice, please consult with a tax professional for personalized filing and tax information.
+*Disclaimer: HyreCar does not provide tax filing service, please consult with a tax professional for personalized filing and tax information.